Mister T (TV series)

 Mister T is an American animated series that aired on NBC on Saturday morning from 1983 to 1985, featuring the popular actor Mr. T. A total of 30 episodes were produced during all three seasons, with the thirteen episodes for Season 1, eleven for Season 2, and six episodes for the third and final season.
 The series was produced by Ruby-Spears Enterprises.

 Reruns were later seen on the USA Cartoon Express in the late 1980s and early 1990s, and more recently as part of Cartoon Network's Adult Swim late-night programming block and sibling network, Boomerang that airs classic cartoons from the Hanna-Barbera, pre-1991 Ruby-Spears, Turner and classic Warner animated libraries.
 This is also Phil LaMarr's first role.

 Plot

-The cartoon stars Mr. T as a coach to a gymnastics team (with a specific emphasis on members Jeff, Woody, Robin, and Kim), travelling the world while becoming involved in and solving various mysteries similar to the Scooby-Doo franchise.
+The cartoon stars Mr. T as a coach to a gymnastics team (with a specific emphasis on members Jeff, Woody, Robin, and Kim), travelling the world while becoming involved in and solving various mysteries.

-At the beginning of each episode, a live-action introduction featuring Mr. T himself is shown to explain what the episode is about.
-At the end of each episode, he narrates a moral lesson for the audience.
+At the beginning of each episode, a live-action introduction featuring Mr. T himself is shown to explain what is going on.
+At the end of each episode, Mr. T narrates a moral lesson for the audience.